Mid County Babe Ruth signup set for weekend - Port Arthur News

 He said kids who have never played before are encouraged to come and play.

 “We’ve been blessed with some high level players,” Landry said.
 “Our goal is not the high level players.
 The goal is to have a place to play for the kids during the week, even the kids that don’t play high school baseball.
 We enjoy that more than ever.
-We have guys that are going to be playing Division I that will be playing next to guys that has never played high school baseball, but loves the game.”
+We have guys that are going to be playing Division I that will be playing next to guys that have never played high school baseball, but love the game.”

 Landry said the league allows players who participate in select leagues to stay in shape during the week before their weekend games.